carolynz/poetry-camera-rpi/README.md

   - 2 [push buttons in different colors](https://www.adafruit.com/search?q=16mm%20Panel%20Mount%20Momentary%20Pushbutton)
   - 2 [quick-connect wires](https://www.adafruit.com/product/1152) to easily connect these buttons to the Pi

 ### 7. Miscellaneous equipment
   - Wire cutter & stripper
   - Jumper cables

 ## Software
 - OpenAI account & API key.
 Each poem costs a couple cents to generate.
--

 Currently, the `main.py` script running on the Pi:
-- Automatically takes a photo when you run it
+- Takes a photo when you click the shutter button
-- Sends photo to the server, a [Flask app on Replit](https://poetry-camera-prototype.carozee.repl.co/)
+- Sends the photo to GPT-4 to create a poem
-- Receives an AI-generated poem from server
+- Receives an AI-generated poem from OpenAI
 - Prints poem out on thermal receipt printer

 The `Adafruit_Thermal.py` script is [Adafruit's thermal printer Python library](https://github.com/adafruit/Python-Thermal-Printer).